AstraLuma/technicallycompetent.com/drafts/backup-comparison.md

   * Uses single dash with long arguments(`-storage <storage name>`)
   * `duplicacy prune -keep 7:30      # Keep 1 snapshot every 7 days for snapshots older than 30 days`
   * they have a nice if out of date [comparison of some backup solutions](https://github.com/gilbertchen/duplicacy#comparison-with-other-backup-tools)
+  * Has really good revision & diff tools
+  * Doesn't set a return code if it fails
 * [rdiff-backup][rdiff-backup]
   * mirrors the directory to $remoteBackupDir, and stores tracking data in $remoteBackupDir/rdiff-backup-data (`rdiff-backup-data/increments/file.2003-03-05T12:21:41-07:00.diff.gz`, `rdiff-backup-data/session_statistics*`)
   * in the middle of a cli syntax migration, old cli has been removed but is still in docs as of 2025-12-19